Getting the Beers In for Bristol’s Own William Friese-Greene

 William Friese-Greene Beer Launch

 South West Silents are proud to announce, in collaboration with the Bristol-based brewery Dawkins Ales, the very tasty return of the wonder that is the Friese-Greene beer!
-Both companies have joined forces to bring back this very special beer back to Bristol area for the autumn season.
-The beer is in celebration one of the great film pioneers of British Cinema and one of Bristol’s least celebrated sons: William Friese-Greene.
+First launched in 2016 and a regular on the pub scene throughout the autumn season since, the beer celebrates one of most iconic figures in the early years of British Cinema and one of Bristol’s least celebrated sons: William Friese-Greene.

 Born in Bristol on 7th September 1855, William Edward Green (the Friese-Greene was added later) is classed by many as one of the founding fathers of British Cinema and a key figure in the early development of cinematography as a whole.
 In some circles he is celebrated, while in others he is damned for filing patents on devices he allegedly didn’t invent.